sebastienbarre/ragamints/README.md

 * All networks requests are performed in parallel whenever possible.
 * `ragamints` makes heavy use of [ES6 Promises & Generators][archibald:promises] and therefore requires an extra-step at run-time to transpile to ES5 for [Node.js].
 Use [io.js] to avoid that overhead.
-* The `--user-id`, `--min-id`, and `--max-id` options require a round-trip to the Instagram API to resolve usernames and photo URLs back to user ids and photo ids, respectively.
+* The `--instagram-user-id`, `--min-id`, and `--max-id` options require a round-trip to the Instagram API to resolve usernames and photo URLs back to user ids and photo ids, respectively.
 Use ids whenever possible.

 ## Thanks